ORDERS MUST BE PRE-PAID

 Please allow sufficient time to complete your order.
 This usually means two to three weeks in advance.
 Your job may only take us a few hours to print, but we have other customers who ordered before you.
 You wouldn't go to a busy restaurant and expect to receive your food right after sitting down at the table.
 Naturally, you would have to make a reservation, wait to be seated, place the order with the waiter, and then wait for the cooks to process all the orders ahead of yours.
 The worst scenarios involve "emergency" or last-minute order known as "rush jobs".
 They often result in additional costs (shipping or picking up shirts and other supplies) and problems because we have to drop what we are doing to work on your order.
 Remember, when people are rushed, they make mistakes.
 This may result in us having to purchase more shirts or supplies to complete your order, so we have to budget for such inefficiencies and waste.
-At avanTgarde, any order with a turn-around of less than 48 hours is considered a rush job.
-Same day orders (if accepted) will incur a MINIMUM $100 rush fee and next day orders will be assessed a $50 rush fee.
+At avanTgarde, any order with a turn-around of less than 72 hours is considered a rush job and will be assessed a $100 rush fee.

 PRINTING ERRORS WILL BE CREDITED/REPLACED